 2) Employing organizations will supply accurate information on their organization, employment opportunities, compensation packages, and typical earnings and performance statistics.
 Employing organizations are responsible for information supplied and commitments made by their representatives.
 If unexpected conditions occur that cause the employing organization to revoke its commitment, the employing organization will pursue a course of action for the affected candidate that is fair and equitable (refer to NACE Position Statement on Rescinded and Deferred Employment Offers).

-3) Employing organizations will provide Career & Corporate Connections with appropriate permanent contact information and will clearly display the identity of the organization they are representing at all recruitment events and activities.
+3) Employing organizations will provide the Business Career Center with appropriate permanent contact information and will clearly display the identity of the organization they are representing at all recruitment events and activities.

 4) Employing organizations requiring a financial investment on the part of students to participate in an internship or full-time permanent position (e.g., the purchase of a demonstration package or payment for a required training program) will do so only if 1) students have the opportunity to rent necessary equipment/materials; and/or 2) students are fully informed on the amount and specific uses of required fees as well as whether or not a reimbursement policy exists.

 5) Employing organizations recruiting students for the purpose of selling their products/services to students, staff, faculty, and others on campus is not permitted.
-Career & Corporate Connections will not become involved in the promotion of such opportunities (refer to Penn State Policy AD27 at http://guru.psu.edu/policies/AD27.html for further information).
+The Business Career Center will not become involved in the promotion of such opportunities (refer to Penn State Policy AD27 at https://policy.psu.edu/policies/AD27 for further information).

 6) Employing organizations recruiting for Multi-level marketing (MLM) are prohibited from recruiting on campus and/or utilizing Penn State recruiting tools (e.g., Career Fairs, Job Boards, etc.).